microsoft/PR-Metrics/PipelinesTasks/PRMetrics/src/task/tests/manualTests/Instructions.md

 # Manual Testing

-Unfortunately, it is not possible to automatically test everything, given that as the task runs on the Azure DevOps platform, which the unit tests cannot run on.
+Unfortunately, it is not possible to automatically test everything as the task runs on the Azure DevOps platform, which the unit tests cannot run on.
 Therefore, it is recommended that you perform the following manual test cases whenever significant changes are made.
-These don't cover all possible scenarios, but they should combine with the unit tests to provide a high level of coverage.
+These don't cover all possible scenarios, but they complement the unit tests to provide a high level of coverage.

 ## Step 1: Setup

-1. On your Azure DevOps server, either create a new Git repo or select an empty one.
+1. On the Azure DevOps server to which you have administrator access, either create a new Git repo or select an empty one.

    To create a new repo, navigate to your chosen project and select Repos > Files from the left-hand navigation.
 Click the drop down with the repo name at the top of the page and select "New Repository".
 Leave "Add a README" checked to create a main branch but do not add a `.gitignore` file.
-1. Copy the contexts of the `step1` subfolder to the root of your repo, preserving the folder tree.
+1. Copy the contents of the `step1` subfolder to the root of your repo, preserving the folder tree.
 1. Commit the changes to your repo.
 1. Deploy your local PR Metrics code to the server using: